Rigid connections and $F$-isocrystals

+\begin{remark} Theorem \ref{thm:p_def} gives an alternative proof of Theorem \ref{thm:nilp} which states that a complex irreducible flat connection $(E_{\mathbb{C}},\nabla_{\mathbb{C}})$, has a model $X_S$ over a finite type scheme $S$ such that the $p$-curvatures at all closed points $s \in S$ are nilpotent.
+Indeed, by virtue of Theorem \ref{thm:p_def}, every flat connection defined over a characteristic $p$ variety with non-nilpotent $p$-curvature, has a non-trivial deformation of an order which grows linearly with $p$.
+For $p >> 0$ this exceeds the bound $D$ exhibited Corollary \ref{cor:ndR}. \end{remark}

+We are grateful to one of the anonymous referees for pointing out the following interesting perspective on the material contained in this appendix:

+\begin{remark} Using the methods of \cite{OV07} one can show that the $W_2$-lift of $X_s$ yields a canonical action of $\G_m^{\sharp}$, the PD hull of the neutral element of $\G_m$, on the category $\MIC(X)$.
+This $\G_m^{\sharp}$-action can be viewed as a de Rham analogue of the $\G_m$-action on the moduli space of Higgs bundles. \end{remark}

-The following corollary has been pointed out to us by Y. Brunebarbe. \begin{corollary} Let $k$ be a perfect field of positive characteristic $p$ and $Z/k$ a smooth projective $k$-variety with lifts to $W_2(k)$.
+We remark that the viewpoint on Theorem \ref{thm:nilp} described above still leaves it open whether rigid flat connections have nilpotent $p$-curvature in the case of small primes $p$.
+For cohomologically rigid flat connections more can be said.
+The following corollary has been pointed out to us by Y. Brunebarbe. \begin{corollary} Let $k$ be a perfect field of positive characteristic $p > 2$ and $Z/k$ a smooth projective $k$-variety with lifts to $W_2(k)$.
 Let $(E,\nabla)$ be a stable cohomologically rigid flat connection on $Z$.
 Then $\nabla$ has nilpotent $p$-curvature. \end{corollary}

+An interesting aspect of this corollary is that we only have to assume liftability of $Z$ to $W_2(k)$, and it even applies to small primes $p$.
 This begs the question whether the same property holds true for all rigid flat connections in positive characteristic, without the cohomological assumption, and even without the liftability assumption.

 \begin{question} Let $k$ be a perfect field of positive characteristic $p$ and $Z/k$ a smooth projective $k$-variety.
 Let $(E,\nabla)$ be an irreducible stable rigid flat connection of rank $r$ on $Z$.
 Is the $p$-curvature of $\nabla$ nilpotent? \end{question}